sazonovanton/SirChatalot/README.md

 * OpenAI.AudioFormat: The audio format to convert voice messages (`ogg`) to (can be `wav`, `mp3` or other supported by Whisper).
 Stated whithout a dot.
 * OpenAI.SystemMessage: The message that will shape your bot's personality.

+Configuration should be stored in the `./data/.config` file.
+Use the `config.example` file in the `./data` directory as a template.

 ## Running the Bot
 To run the bot, simply run the command `python3 main.py`.
 The bot will start and will wait for messages.